kamranahmedse/developer-roadmap/src/data/roadmaps/devops/content/ansible@h9vVPOmdUSeEGVQQaSTH5.md

 # Ansible

 Ansible is an open-source configuration management, application deployment and provisioning tool that uses its own declarative language in YAML.
-Ansible is agent-less, meaning you only need remote connections via SSH or Windows Remote Management via Powershell in order to function
+Ansible is agentless, meaning you only need remote connections via SSH or Windows Remote Management via Powershell in order to function

 Visit the following resources to learn more: